List of Full House and Fuller House characters: Danny Tanner

 Although he is not established with this trait early on (season one's "The Return of Grandma" depicts him as begrudgingly trying to clean the messy house with Jesse and Joey after their mothers threaten to move in if they cannot keep the place clean), much of the humor surrounding Danny's character comes from his obsession with cleaning and cleanliness.
-Danny can often be found cleaning for cleaning's sake, sometimes even cleaning his cleaning products (in a version of the original season three opening titles, seen during episodes in which Lori Loughlin does not appear as Rebecca Donaldson, Danny is even shown to be cleaning his floor vacuum with a handheld vacuum).
+Danny can often be found cleaning for cleaning's sake, sometimes even cleaning his cleaning products.
+In a version of the season three opening titles, seen during episodes in which Lori Loughlin does not appear as Rebecca Donaldson, Danny is shown to be cleaning his vacuum cleaner with a handheld vacuum.
 He says the family motto is "clean is good, dirt is bad".
 Danny views spring cleaning as his equivalent to Christmas and home movies as his New Year's Eve (as revealed in the season two episode "Goodbye, Mr. Bear").
-His quirkiness and generally "unhip dad" personality are also targets for humor.
-He is a skilled pool, dart player and guitarist (as respectively revealed in season four's, "Girls Just Wanna Have Fun," and season eight's, "To Joey, with Love").
+His quirkiness and generally "unhip dad" personality are targets for humor.
+He is a skilled pool player, darts player, and guitarist (revealed respectively in season four's "Girls Just Wanna Have Fun" and season eight's "To Joey, with Love").

-Like most other characters, he generally cannot stand Kimmy Gibbler, considering her as “an annoying, obnoxious nuisance”; at times, urging D.J. to make new friends whenever Kimmy does something that irritates him.
+Like most other characters, he generally cannot stand Kimmy Gibbler, considering her as "an annoying, obnoxious nuisance"; at times, urging D.J. to make new friends whenever Kimmy does something that irritates him.
 Danny also has one brother and one sister, and his parents are divorced.
-Unlike his brother-in-law Jesse (who is more into rock-and-roll), Danny has a taste for 1970s Disco music; one of his favorite songs is "Play That Funky Music" by Wild Cherry.
+Unlike his brother-in-law Jesse (who is more into rock-and-roll), Danny has a taste for 1970s disco music; one of his favorite songs is "Play That Funky Music" by Wild Cherry.

 In the first episode of Fuller House, Danny and Becky relocate to Los Angeles for their new talk show, Wake Up USA, and it is revealed that Danny got remarried to a woman named Teri.
-During the second season Danny goes through a little bit of a mid-life crisis since he just turned 60.
-In season three Danny reveals that him and Teri got divorced.
-Danny and Becky asked for raises on their show but since they asked for too much they are fired and replaced by Mario Lopez.
-After feeling sorry for themselves they go back to Wake Up San Francisco to ask for their old jobs back but the station only wants Becky back.
+During the second season, Danny goes through a minor midlife crisis, having just turned 60.
+In season three, Danny reveals that he and Teri got divorced.
+Danny and Becky ask for raises, but since they demand too much, they are fired and replaced by Mario Lopez.
+After feeling sorry for themselves, they go back to Wake Up San Francisco to ask for their old jobs back, but the station only wants Becky back.